About the City

 Hickory Public Schools is an award-winning school district that operates under the K-64 initiative and serves approximately 4,100 students.
 K-64 is a systematic approach to shaping future careers by actively engaging students in technology-rich environments and connecting students with employers throughout the educational curriculum.

 Catawba Valley Community College (CVCC) in Hickory ranks as one of the top community colleges in the nation and is widely recognized for its innovative programs and facilities.
 Offering more than 50 programs of study and enrolling 4,800 students, CVCC is a comprehensive learning community that provides a multitude of collegiate, industrial/vocational, and life-skills/personal enrichment experiences.

-Hickory is also home to Lenoir-Rhyne University (LRU), a flourishing private liberal arts institution with more than 50 undergraduate and over 30 graduate degree programs.
-LRU currently enrolls more than 2,750 undergraduate and graduate students, and has experienced year-over-year enrollment growth for more than a decade.
+Hickory is also home to Lenoir-Rhyne University (LR), a flourishing private liberal arts institution with 50 undergraduate and 20 graduate degree programs.
+LR currently enrolls more than 2,600 undergraduate and graduate students.

 From delectable farm-to-table restaurants, outdoor adventures on Lake Hickory, and eclectic downtown shops, to a growing craft beer scene and an arts and cultural community to rival that of cities more than twice its size, Hickory offers a unique experience that enthralls residents and attracts visitors from all around.